-Sermon for 3rd Sunday of Eastertide – Cycle C Homily
+Sermon for the Feast of the Ascension – Cycle C Homily

 Sermon for 8th Sunday in Ordinary Time – Cycle C Homily